 |Terrain||Mountains, forested hills|

-The hardy mountain men of the Malus mountains and the borrellians of the far north find common ground in the frontier town of Ice Gate.
+Ice Gate is the unofficial capital of the nation of Borrell.
+It is the northern most major city in Ithria.
 This remote unwalled city is built on the western slope of Mount Almar which provides the city a commanding view of the Alkarian Ice Flats, the largest and least dangerous pass into the interior of the Borrellian peninsula.
 This city is mostly comprised of heavy framed log cabins.
 A perpetual blanket of snow covers the roofs of the homes.
-Ice Gate is not an uncivilized place, but the harsh life of the northlands has forged a hard people who do not take kindly to trouble makers or weakling southerners who whine.
-The citizens of this city are proud of their town and their way of life.
-Southerners would do well to respect it or chance facing an angry borrellian woodsman.

 The Great Northern Hall